De Minimis for Air Emissions

 List of De Minimis Facilities

-Paragraph 1 of the rule is the easiest way to determine if an operation qualifies as de minimis by providing for an approved list.
+Reviewing the De Minimis Facilities or Sources list is the easiest way to determine if an operation qualifies for a de minimis authorization.
 That list may be obtained at:

 The list may also be obtained by calling the TCEQ's Air Permits Division in Austin at 512-239-1250 and asking for the latest list of De Minimis Facilities.